alphagov/govuk-design-system/src/get-started/index.md

 {% from "govuk/components/warning-text/macro.njk" import govukWarningText %}

 {% set callout %}
-  Using the GOV.UK Design System for websites that spoof GOV.UK services and information may result in legal action.
+  Using the GOV.UK Design System to imitate government websites and services may result in legal action.
 {% endset %}

 {{ govukWarningText({